MagicLeo21/PodcastTranscripts/EnglishPod/[036]I'm_Sorry_I_Love_You_III.md

 **DIALOGUE SECOND TIME** (slow)

+> A: Steven!
+Where have you been?
+I've been trying to get a hold of you for hours!

+> B: I… um… there was an emergency at work, so…

+> A: I was waiting for you in the restaurant for three hours!
+And you didn't even have the decency to call me!
+Do you have any idea how embarrassed I was?

+> B: Honey, I promise this won't happen again, it's just that I…

+> A: Yeah, right.
+I've heard it all before.
+I'm not going to take any more of your empty promises.
+This is the 5th time you've stood me up in two weeks!
+You need to get your priorities straight.
+I'm tired of you putting your job first all the time!

+> B: Come on, Veronica, that's not fair.
+I do care about you a lot, you know that.
+I tried to …

+> A: You know what?
+Maybe we should just take a break.
+I need some time to think about where this relationship is heading.

+> B: But…Veronica, would you just listen to me?
+There was a fire alarm at my office building today and I was stuck…

 **Marco:** Okay, now, we saw some interesting phrases in the dialogue.

 **Erica:** Yeah, we saw some great phrases, uh, that people use when they're getting in a fight.